Hi! I’m Annie!

 I've been photographing weddings since 2012, and currently living in Sacramento.
 Originally from Southern California, I moved to the Bay Area after earning a degree in Film & Media from UC Santa Barbara.
 While I thought I'd pursue the film and TV industry, I discovered my love for still photography, documenting behind-the-scenes moments on student films and community projects.

-I fell into weddings by accident, and stayed because what matters most to me is making images that tell the truth and are meaningful to the people in them.
+I fell into weddings by accident, and stayed because I love making images that tell the truth and are meaningful to the people in them.

-Me 2024, running around with a camera on my wedding day.
+Here’s me, running around with my camera on my wedding day!

 I received an email: “You have a new print order!”
 It was a candid shot from Sarah and Alexander’s 2020 backyard wedding—two people sitting at a table, laughing at something off-camera.
 Karen had her hand up toward John, and their smiles were so big you could almost hear them laughing.